tuist/tuist/projects/docs/docs/guides/third-party-dependencies.md

 ---
-title: Third-party dependencies
+title: External dependencies
 slug: '/guides/third-party-dependencies'
 description: Learn how to define the contract between the dependency managers and Tuist.
 ---

-:::warning Work in progress
+:::warning Alpha
-This feature is currently being worked on and is not ready to be used yet.
+The integration of external dependencies is in alpha.
+Be aware some APIs might change as we iterate the functionality with the feedback we get from users.
 :::

 # Dependencies.swift